 IASA was established as an administrative unit pursuant to section 27 of the Public Sector Act 2009 (the Act).
-IASA was established as an attached office of the Department of State Development (DSD) from 1 April 2016.
+IASA was established as an attached office of the Department of State Development (DSD) from 1 April 2016 and abolished 1 July 2018 (see Note 1).

-IASA is the leading body within government for all major investment attraction activity from both overseas and interstate companies, with the main focus of attracting Foreign Direct Investment (FDI) to increase economic development and create jobs that provide prosperity for South Australia and its citizens.
+IASA was the leading body within government for all major investment attraction activity from both overseas and interstate companies, with the main focus of attracting Foreign Direct Investment (FDI) to increase economic development and create jobs that provide prosperity for South Australia and its citizens.

-To achieve success, IASA actively partners with other government departments and agencies such as DSD, Defence SA and Health in SA and partners across government to get the best outcomes for its customers and the State.
+To achieve success, IASA actively engaged with other government departments and partners across government to get the best outcomes for its customers and the State.